 NOTE: Only electronic images will be accepted for the official festival catalog-program.
 We also encourage submitting as much publicity material that is available and a complete credit list.
 These additional materials cannot be returned.
 Any materials that entrants wish to be seen by the programming committee should be submitted in duplicate with this application.

-6. Exceptions to the festival regulations must be authorized by one of the Festival Co-Directors.
+Exceptions to the festival regulations must be authorized by the festival’s Director of Programming.

-7. DTLAFF does NOT CONSIDER films that require SCREENING/RENTAL FEES.
+DTLAFF does NOT CONSIDER films that require SCREENING RENTAL FEES.